-The purpose of the Vancouver Program for Female Pattern Hair Loss is to provide effective treatment for women with female pattern hair loss and to serve as a centre for clinical research into new and more effective treatments.
+The purpose of the Whistler Program for Female Pattern Hair Loss is to provide effective treatment for women with female pattern hair loss and to serve as a centre for clinical research into new and more effective treatments.

 We treat a variety of subtypes of female pattern hair loss, including: